Frizzles7/financial_engineering/README.md

  - SimpleMovingAverage.ipynb: how to calculate simple moving averages using a rolling window
  - ewma_holtwinters.ipynb: how to use EWMA and Holt-Winters models
  - arima.ipynb: how to use ARIMA models
+ - stationarity.ipynb: how to run tests for stationarity of a time series